 Oh, where are they wandering

 “Vuong Thu Trang translated the Master” in 2011, when she was a junior high school student (8th grader), with some edits by Prof. Nancy K. Napier.
 Trang is now a student at Sciences Po Paris, studying international relations and political sciences, with a Central European orientation.

 Playing cards & Bingo

 Tet is the time to try out your luck!
-From Bingo to cards, these folk games become an integral part of Tet holiday.
+From Bingo to cards, these folk games become an integral part of the Tet holiday.
 It makes the atmosphere more cheerful and enjoyable.

 Visiting flower markets

 Tet is the time to wander!
-The streets are really beautiful with all decorations and flower markets, so people usually hang out and observing these beauties.
-Also, it’s really common to have some professional photo shoots at these flower markets too.
+The streets are charming with all the decorations and flower markets, so people usually hang out and observe these beauties.

-Things not to do on Tet Holiday
+Things NOT to do on Tet Holiday

 Here is the list of things you shouldn’t do on Tet Holiday.

 - Sweep the floor on the 1st day: It’s a big NO-NO!
 If you sweep your floor on the first day of the Tet Holiday, it means that you will sweep out all your luck, money, etc.